The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Mitochondrial health and nutrient status influencing cardiac performance

-When these upstream factors are addressed, cardiovascular health can often be supported more effectively—without interfering with essential biological processes or relying solely on cholesterol suppression.
+When these upstream factors are addressed, cardiovascular health can often improve without interfering with essential biological processes or relying solely on cholesterol suppression.

-A functional medicine approach emphasizes identifying and addressing these root drivers rather than suppressing cholesterol in isolation.
+A functional medicine approach emphasizes identifying and addressing these root drivers rather than focusing solely on cholesterol suppression.

 If you’ve been questioning your current approach to cardiovascular health, or wondering whether cholesterol numbers alone are telling the full story, a more comprehensive review may be helpful.